 Step 2: Mark Anchor Points

 Determine the grab bar’s anchor points.
 It is recommended that you use an electronic stud finder to determine stud locations.
 Stud finders often won’t work though on a tiled wall.
 You can also try knocking on the wall to locate studs; use your hand to lightly knock along the shower wall.
-The parts of the wall between studs will produce a hollow sound, while knocking on top of the studs will create a duller thud.
+The parts of the wall between studs will produce a hollow sound while knocking on top of the studs will create a duller thud.
 You will then know the approximate location of the stud.
 Use a tape measure to measure from the bathroom floor or the floor of the tub/shower to the desired height between 32” and 38”.
 Mark the studs’ location with a piece of painter’s tape, an erasable marker, or another nonpermanent method, matched to where your anchor points will be for each of the mounting flanges.

-In most cases you will need to install wall anchors for sturdy installation of the bar, in addition to the bar’s manufacturer-provided hardware.
+In most cases, you will need to install wall anchors for sturdy installation of the bar, in addition to the bar’s manufacturer-provided hardware.
 For example, usually you will be able to install only two of the three screws needed to secure the mounting flange to the wall directly into the stud.
 In this case, you will need to use a wall anchor, such as a plastic anchor or a toggle bolt for the last screw.

-Do not install a safety bar if you cannot locate and attach the bar to wall studs for support.
+Do not install a safety grab bar if you cannot locate and attach the bar to wall studs for support.

 Step 3: Drill Hardware Pilot Holes

-Use an electric drill to create pilot holes for the safety bar’s screws or wall anchors.
+Use a cordless drill to create pilot holes for the safety grab bar’s screws or wall anchors.
 If your shower walls are tiled, you will need to use glass/tile drill bits.
 These are designed to penetrate tile without cracking or otherwise damaging it.
 Place the bar mounting flanges on the wall where you marked the stud locations to precisely match the marked anchor points to the screw channels on the flange.
 Remember to make the pilot holes slightly smaller in diameter than the provided screws or anchors.

 Step 4: Install Mounting Hardware

-Now install the hardware to fasten the safety bar’s mounting flanges to the wall.
+Now install the hardware to fasten the safety grab bar’s mounting flanges to the wall.
 Use a screwdriver to tighten the provided screws through the appropriate screw channels, through the pilot holes in the drywall or shower wall, and into the wall stud underneath.

 When using wall anchors, you will complete a similar process but you will need to use plastic anchors or toggle bolts as your anchors.
 Plastic anchors or toggle bolts can be used for the third screw when the two other mounting flange screws have been drilled into the wall stud.